-**Note that this article is written primarily about the ADA as it relates to individuals with Autism Spectrum Disorder (ASD).
-There are other provisions of the ADA, such as physical accessibility, which are not discussed as they generally do not relate to the symptoms associated with ASD.
+**Note: this article is written primarily about the ADA as it relates to individuals on the autism spectrum.
+There are other provisions of the ADA, such as physical accessibility, which are not discussed as they generally do not relate to the symptoms associated with Autism Spectrum Disorder (ASD).

 The ADA is comprised of five titles, designed to make it applicable to many different circumstances:

 - Title III: Public Accommodations

 Title I – Employment

 Title I of the ADA applies to employers engaged in interstate commerce who have 15 or more employees.
 It prohibits discrimination against individuals with disabilities related job application procedures, hiring, promotion and firing of employees, workers’ compensation, training, and other terms, conditions, and privileges of employment.
 Discrimination may include, among other things, denying employment opportunities to individuals with disabilities who are qualified for employment, creating a hostile work environment, and failing to make reasonable accommodations to enable an individual with a disability to do the work he or she is otherwise qualified to do.